mononitogoswami/mononitogoswami.github.io/_pages/about.md

 I am a Robotics [Ph.D.
 Student](https://www.ri.cmu.edu/ri-people/mononito-goswami/) at the [Auton Lab](https://www.autonlab.org/) in School of Computer Science at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Prof. Artur Dubrawski](https://www.ri.cmu.edu/ri-faculty/artur-w-dubrawski/).

-I am broadly interested machine learning with imperfect data with an emphasis on healthcare.
-Specifically, my research focusses on settings where labeled data is either unavailable or unreliable, data is physically distributed, or insufficient to train complex models from scratch.
-I am also interested in time-series modeling, and evaluating trained machine learning models comprehensively and holistically in these challenging settings.
-Recently, I am also interested in foundation modeling for temporal data and clinical applications.
+I am interested in machine learning using imperfect data with an emphasis on healthcare and time-series modeling.
+Specifically, my research focusses on settings which challenge common assumptions on data, i.e., data is (1) labeled accurately, (2) centrally located, (3) sufficient to train complex models from scratch.
+I am also interested in evaluating trained machine learning models comprehensively in these practical settings, and foundation modeling for temporal data and clinical applications.

 I was an Applied Scientist Intern at [Amazon Web Services (AWS) AI Labs](https://aws.amazon.com/) in the summer of 2022 and 2023!
 This summer, we pre-trained the *first foundation model for modeling time-series data*!